Gannan Tibetan Autonomous Prefecture, or “Gannan Prefecture” for short, is an autonomous prefecture under jurisdiction of Gansu Province.

 In 1955, it was changed to Gannan Tibetan Autonomous Prefecture.

-In 1956, the prefectural capital was moved from Xiahe county to Hecuo Town, and “Hecuo” was renamed as “Hezuo”.
+In 1956, its prefectural capital was moved from Xiahe county to Hecuo Town, and “Hecuo” was renamed as “Hezuo”.

-In 1998, the “Hezuo town” was cancelled and a county-level “city” was established, hence, the capital of Gannan prefecture is “Hezuo city“
+In 1998, “Hezuo town” was abolished and a county-level “city” was established, since then, the capital of Gannan prefecture is “Hezuo city“